 - Identify the loading pattern of the plant

 - Compute the efficiency of the compressor.

-Metering gives a continuous health check of the compressor there by indicating the need for preventive maintenance for optimal output.
-This is in view of the fact the operating cost & maintenance cost of the air compressors is very high.
-By efficient compressor running, savings on the electricity costs are imminen
+Metering gives a continuous health check of the compressor, there by indicating the need for preventive maintenance for optimal output.
+This is in view of the fact that the operating cost and maintenance cost of the air compressors is very high.
+By efficient compressor running, savings on the electricity costs are imminent.

 E.g.: Consider a 1500 SCFM Compressor operating at 7 bar g.
 The compressor motor with a rating of 250 KW would require 1 KW to generate 6 SCFM.
 Taking the cost of electrical power as 5/- per KW, the cost of compressed air assuming 12 hrs of operation is close to 45 lakhs annually.